A Multivariate Complexity Analysis of the Generalized Noah's Ark Problem: Restriction to Two Projects per Taxon

+Before showing the correctness, we first prove that~$\Tree'$ is ultrametric.
 In the rest of the proof we denote with~$\lambda_{w}$ the value~$\lambda(e)$, where~$e$ is the only edge that is directed towards~$w$.

-In order to show that~$\Tree'$ is ultrametric, for each~$x_i\in X$ and~$x_i^*\in X^*$ we show that the paths from~$v$ to~$x_i$ and~$x_i^*$ have the same length, as the edge from~$v$ to~$x_1$.
+To show that~$\Tree'$ is ultrametric, for each~$x\in X\cup X^*$ we show that the paths from~$v$ to~$x$ have the same length as the edge from~$v$ to~$x_1$.
 This is sufficient because every path from the root to a taxon visits~$v$.
 By definition, the claim is correct for every~$x_i\in X_1$.
 For an~$x_i\in X_2$, the path from~$v$ to~$x_i$ is

 By definition, this is also the length of the path from~$v$ to~$x_i^*\in X_i^*$.
 We conclude that~$\Tree'$ is an ultrametric tree.

 \pfpara{Correctness} We now show that~\Instance is a yes-instance of~\unitc if and only if~$\Instance'$ is a yes-instance of~\unitc.